Skip to content

 Frequently Asked Questions

-USDA loans are limited by location and income but can offer 0% down.
-FHA loans are available nationwide and allow more flexible credit standards, but usually require at least 3.5% down.
+USDA loans are limited by location and income but can offer 0% down for eligible buyers.
+FHA loans are available nationwide and may allow more flexible credit standards, but they usually require at least 3.5% down.

 Which Loan Has Lower Mortgage Insurance?